Skip to main content

 A Warehouse type integration must already be configured to complete the first ingestion of this integration.

-To get things started with Looker in Catalog, you will need:
+To get things started with Looker in the Catalog, you will need:

 • Credentials of a Looker admin